jasmcaus/caer/README.md

 One of our team members will be assigned to review your pull requests.
 Once the pull requests are approved and pass continuous integration checks, a `ready to pull` label will be applied to your change.
 This means we are working on getting your pull request submitted to our internal repository.
 Once the change has been submitted internally, your pull request will be merged automatically on GitHub.

-If you want to contribute, start working through the Caer codebase, navigate to the [Issues](https://github.com/jasmcaus/caer/issues) tab and start looking through interesting issues.
+If you want to contribute, start working through the `caer` codebase, navigate to the [Issues](https://github.com/jasmcaus/caer/issues) tab and start looking through interesting issues.

 ## License